Beckn-One/DEG/architecture/Energy catalogue.md

         /* Array of available services/resources */
       ],
       "beckn:offers": [
-        /* Array of pricing and commercial terms */
+        /* Array of EnergyOffers in offerAttributes */ ]
-      ]
     }]
   }